 Within forty-five (45) days after a final determination that a petitioned street is eligible for traffic calming, the Traffic Engineer will develop a proposed traffic calming plan for the particular street which may integrate several traffic calming methods and options as set forth in section 28-265(b).
-In developing a plan, the Traffic Engineer shall consider the potential for traffic diversion and other possible impacts on the broader neighborhood in which the street is located, as well as other related public safety and convenience factors that may result from particular traffic calming plan and any options in writing to the Director of Public Works, and any Councilor residing in the district of such street, for review and comment prior to issuing a final traffic calming plan.
+In developing a plan, the Traffic Engineer shall consider the potential for traffic diversion and other possible impacts on the broader neighborhood in which the street is located, as well as other related public safety and convenience factors that may result from particular traffic calming measures.
+The Traffic Engineer will submit the proposed traffic calming plan and any options in writing to the Director of Public Works, and any Councilor residing in the district of such street, for review and comment prior to issuing a final traffic calming plan.
 (Ord.
 No. 198-03/04, 6-7-04)